dandigangi/engineering-manager-resources/readme.md

 - **"Turn the Ship Around!"** by L. David Marquet
 - **"Working with Emotional Intelligence"** by Daniel Goleman

 **WARNING**: 48 Laws of Power has some great content in it but also things that felt malicious and manipulative.
-While there is always a side in a sense that leadership is non-malicious manipulation (aka understanding psychology) it really didn't align to my personal values at points.
+While there is always a side in a sense that leadership is non-malicious manipulation (aka understanding psychology) it really didn't align to my personal values at times.

 ---

-#### <a name="art"> </a>
+#### <a name="articles"> </a>

 ## Articles